 Contents

-When you visit a website, your browser relies on something called DNS settings to find the correct server and load the page you’re looking for.
-DNS, short for Domain Name System, is often described as the “phonebook of the internet,” translating human-readable domain names (like *example.com*) into IP addresses (like 192.0.2.1) that computers use to identify each other on the network.
+When you visit a website, your browser needs to look up DNS settings to locate the correct server and load up the page you are requesting.
+DNS or Domain Name System is often said to be the “internet phonebook” for translating human-readable domain names (like *example.com*) into IP addresses (like 192.0.2.1) that each computer on the network recognizes.

 What is DNS and Why is It Important?

-At its core, the DNS system helps direct internet traffic by matching domain names to their respective IP addresses.
-Without DNS, you would need to remember long strings of numbers for every website you visit instead of simple, memorable names.
-Every time you type a website URL into your browser, DNS kicks in to route your request to the appropriate server.
+Basically, the Domain Name System provides a mechanism for routing Internet traffic by matching domain names to their respective IP addresses.
+A world without DNS would involve remembering long strings of numbers for every website you visit instead of simple, memorable names.
+Every time you type a website URL into your browser, DNS takes over in routing your request to the target server.

-There are several different types of DNS records, each serving a unique purpose.
-Here are some of the most common ones:
+There exist several types of DNS records, each serving a different purpose.
+The most commonly used DNS records include the following:

 A Record